KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 Speech, aligned with essence, can alter reality.

-Exactly what your theory reveals about water, intention, and consciousness.
+Exactly what my theory reveals about water, intention, and consciousness.

 ## The Wheel of Lorkhan